-All Student Wellness Program services are free and confidential for Lackawanna College students.
-Situations of a serious nature are referred out to community agencies or local hospitals with the support and assistance from the Student Wellness Program.
+All Student Wellness Program services are free and confidential for Lackawanna College students, except in cases of potential danger, child abuse, or elder abuse.
+Situations of a serious nature are referred to community agencies or local hospitals with the support and assistance from the Student Wellness Program.
 Emergency and crisis consultation is also available.
+The Student Wellness Program has office hours from 8am-4pm on business days (excludes weekends, holidays, and college closures).
+Students who have a safety risk outside of business hours should contact Public Safety at 570-241-2022 (resident students) or call 911 (all students, regardless of location or attendance status).